intelie/gitbook-drilling/collector/protocols/raw.md

 The raw protocol is capable of receiving data in JSON format via TCP or Serial port.

-If the data format respects the same raw schema that the collector generates for other protocols, the data can be normalized in Intelie Live.
+If the data format respects the same raw schema that the collector generates for other protocols, the data can be normalized in INTELIE Live.

 ### Configuration by remote control